 Green tea has been shown to have a positive effect on your chances of developing arthritis, thanks to it anti-oxidant and anti-inflammatory properties.

-Green tea’s polyphenol antioxidants neutralise free radicals.
+This is because green tea’s polyphenol antioxidants neutralize free radicals.

 Take Away Points